Sky1sBloo/SchoolEventAndFacilityReservationSystem/README.md

 dotnet run --project ./SFERS/SFERS.csproj
 ```

-### Database with docker
+### Setup with docker
 1. Start and build container
 ```
 docker compose up --build
 ```
+2. The respective database and webapp with be shown in the terminal
+> See `docker-compose.yml` for ports
-2. To shutdown
+3. To shutdown
 ```
 docker compose down
 ```

 ### Start migrations
 1. Request the connection string from the developers
-2. Add the user secrets
+2. Add the user secrets **(you only need to do this once)**
 ```
 dotnet user-secrets set "ConnectionStrings:SFERS_Db" <connection string>
 ```